Sony Suspends Thousands Of PlayStation Network Accounts in UK, Allegedly Because Of Issue With PayPal

 The only reason Sony gaming has been as good as it has is that is essentially US run at this point.
 It appears that Sony international accounting still leaves a lot to be desired as they have been incapable of taking peoples damn money in the UK...
 The Japan based Sony is a mess, they have been losing ground everywhere except for the PS4 and haven't had a real hit new product (think walkman etc.) since the introduction of the Bluray (2003), and they had to bribe the industry with arcane DRM that breaks ev

-Change the Headline (Score:3)
+Change the Headline (Score:4, Insightful)

 Re: (Score:1)